FedeClaudi/Term.jl/docs/src/adv/progressbars.md

 pbar = ProgressBar(100)
 ```

-When you want to sue your progress bar you need to `start` it, `update` it and `stop` it.
+When you want to use your progress bar you need to `start` it, `update` it and `stop` it.
 Everytime you `update` `pbar` it adds a `+1` to its internal counter of how many iterations it's done (until it's done all the iterations you've set out at the beginning), You can reset this by specifying the iteration number: `update(pbar, 50)`.
 So this is what it looks like:

 ```@example